Blargian/clickhouse-docs/docs/en/materialized-view/index.md

 As before, we can create a materialized view which executes the above query as new posts are inserted into our `posts` table.

-For the purposes of example, and to avoid loading the posts data from S3, we will create a duplicate table `posts_null` with the same schema as `posts`.
+For the purposes of this example, and to avoid loading the posts data from S3, we will create a duplicate table `posts_null` with the same schema as `posts`.
 However, this table will not store any data and simply be used by the materialized view when rows are inserted.
 To prevent storage of data, we can use the [`Null` table engine type](/en/engines/table-engines/special/null).

 ```sql
 CREATE TABLE posts_null AS posts ENGINE = Null